Best Travel Insurance for Digital Nomads in 2025: Your Guide

 The Standard Plan covers more than 200 sports and activities, is cheaper and has lower coverage limits.
 The Explorer Plan adds on another 60 activities and sports you are covered for, but you will pay more for it.

-This is what World of Nomads covers:
+This is what World Nomads travel insurance can cover:

 Word Nomads Pros & Cons

-- Covers lots of “high risk” sports and activities on the explorer plan
+- Covers lots of “high-risk” sports and activities on the explorer plan

 - Good coverage for the loss and theft of expensive equipment including electronics